-The entire set of DNA in a person is called the human genome.
-The genome contains about 3 billion DNA 'letters' in total.
+The entire set of genes/DNA in a person is called the human genome.
+The genome contains about 6 billion DNA units ('genetic letters') in total.
 Whole Genome Sequencing (WGS) is a new genetic technology that allows a person's entire genome to be read and studied at once.
-Since WGS has the ability to study all of your DNA letters at one time, it has the potential to replace many of the current genetic tests that are available which can only look at small sections of DNA (e.g. a single gene or a small number of genes) at one time.
+Since WGS has the ability to study all of your genes at one time, it has the potential to replace many of the current genetic tests that are available which can only look at a single gene or a small number of genes at one time.

 Thousands of variants are found in each person undergoing WGS for a genetic condition.
-Although most of these will be harmless variants or variants of uncertain significance, there is about a 30% chance of finding a disease-causing variant which leads to a new genetic diagnosis and explains the cause of the medical condition your family was being tested for.
+Although most of these will be normal variants or variants of uncertain significance, there is about a 30% chance of finding a disease-causing variant which leads to a new genetic diagnosis and explains the cause of the medical condition your family was being tested for.

-Since WGS looks at your entire genome, it may unexpectedly reveal harmful variants in other genes which are not related to the reason you were tested.
+Since WGS looks at a person's entire genome, it may unexpectedly reveal harmful variants in other genes which are not related to the reason they were tested.
 These types of variants are called 'incidental findings', because they were unexpectedly found while looking for something else.
 Sometimes incidental findings are 'medically actionable', meaning that there is an action that can be taken (for example, treatment or prevention plan) to reduce the chance the variant will affect health.
 For example, a disease-causing variant in a gene related to cancer risk could be unexpectedly found, and that information could lead to a recommendation for special cancer screening.
 How we will provide incidental finding results back to you is discussed in detail in section 8 (pages 7-8).